Moribito series: Analysis

 The series has been called "one of the high points of the genre of fantasy writing for YA and children in Japan".
 Its themes are relevant to contemporary global society, which also resulted in the series success abroad.
 Those themes include traditional YA themes such as family and friendship, but also more realistic ones such as romantic love, work, sex, gender, and war.
 Other themes discussed by scholars include "loyalty to promises made, protection of a child in danger, the commitment to restore balance in the world", as well as "society and borders, respect for living creatures, destiny, politics and power, and the influence of religion".

 As Balsa, a female, is the spear wielder, and her romantic partner, Tanda, is a shaman, Yasuko Doi has noted this represents a reversal of "the typical sword hero and mage hero roles common in mid-twentieth-century western fantasy".
 Traditional gender roles are also challenged by themes such as Tanda's fondness of cooking and prince Chagum's story of "giving birth" to an otherworldly "egg".
 Similar observation has been made by Helen Kilpatrick who noted that Balsa's character and her relationships with others "casts light on the state of some of Japan's changing attitudes on gender, workforce and family roles".

 Helen Kilpatrick and Orie Muta also analyzed the series as a study and critique of "ideologies of a homogenous Japan" and "challenging Nihonjinron", showing "the importance of diversity and collaboration" between different ethnic groups and nation states.
 Many characters, including Balsa herself, are effectively outsiders (foreigners) or ethnic minorities, and this relates to another serious and controversial theme of the novel - that of colonialism; in particular, Japanese relations with the Ainu people.
-The theme of deconstructing myths and legends and redisvcovering real history, or witnessing how beind-the-scene power plays create false, propaganda-related narratives results in the series questioning "hegemonic power constructions".
-In the Japanese context, this can be seen as an "unconventional critique of many Janapese ideologies and nationational instititoons", challenging the audience to consider their "dominant understandings of, for instance, Japan's emperor system".
+The theme of deconstructing myths and legends and rediscovering real history, or witnessing how behind-the-scene power plays create false, propaganda-related narratives results in the series questioning "hegemonic power constructions".
+In the Japanese context, this can be seen as an "unconventional critique of many Japanese ideologies and national institutions", challenging the audience to consider their "dominant understandings of, for instance, Japan's emperor system".
 They attribute this partially to the author's background as an anthropologist.

 The series has been described as popular, receiving an anime, a live action adaptation and numerous translations.
 The popularity of the Moribito series has resulted in a significant number of fan fiction works inspired by it.
 While initially marketed for younger audiences, the series has been described as popular among adults as well.